jameswjesso/mydigitalgarden/_pages/index.md

 Here is a repository of the notes I have taken on various videos, books, and research papers.
 It is a partial export of my personal obsidian vault, meaning that some of the formatting will not be amazing.
 But the content is there, nonetheless.

+Titles are listed as citekeys.

-Also, these notes are taken for my own learning and understanding.
+An important comment: these notes are taken for my own learning and understanding.
 As such, there is a possibility that what I have written won't make sense to you.
 Additionally, most of these were not written with the public eye in mind.
 There is likely to be grammar and spelling issues.
 Forgive me.

+****

-<strong>Recently updated notes</strong>
+<h2>Recently updated notes</h2>

 <ul>
   {% assign recent_notes = site.notes | sort: "last_modified_at_timestamp" | reverse %}